jilv220/capstone/doc/testing_story_user_receives_ai_driven_chat.support.md

 # Testing Story 4: User Receives AI-Driven Chat Support

 ## Objective
-if a user can receive personalized AI-driven chat support.
+To verify if a user can receive personalized AI-driven chat support.

 ## Pre-Conditions
 The user has logged a mood entry and requests chat support.